-I. Include the following:

-- Organizational Chart: Attach a copy of the agency's organization chart including the proposed program. - 501 c3 designation - Job Descriptions: Attach job descriptions of the staff that will be paid with the Title III or VII funds. - Board of Directors roster - Bond & Insurance certification information including; fidelity bond, general liability, private vehicle insurance, project vehicle insurance, worker's compensation insurance. - Documentation of Emergency plan that can be activated in an emergency. - (1) The plan should include assurances that the facility is prepared and that the staff, volunteers, and participants have been trained in the emergency plan and in fire safety. - (2) Describe how Title III or Title VII service will be provided based on the existing COVID-19 shelter-in-place order and/or if social distancing practice is required after July 01, 2020. - Submit the agency's written grievance process for reviewing and attempting to resolve complaints of older individuals. - Transition plan for termination or transfer of services - Plan for additional and/or decreased funding, including: - (1) Describe how additional funds would be used if additional funds become available - (2) Describe how services would be reduced due to a reduction of funds
+- I. Include the following: - Organizational Chart: Attach a copy of the agency's organization chart including the proposed program. - 501 c3 designation - Job Descriptions: Attach job descriptions of the staff that will be paid with the Title III or VII funds. - Board of Directors roster - Bond & Insurance certification information including; fidelity bond, general liability, private vehicle insurance, project vehicle insurance, worker's compensation insurance. - Documentation of Emergency plan that can be activated in an emergency.
+The plan should include assurances that the facility is prepared and that the staff, volunteers, and participants have been trained in the emergency plan and in fire safety. - Submit the agency's written grievance process for reviewing and attempting to resolve complaints of older individuals. - Transition plan for termination or transfer of services - Plan for additional and/or decreased funding, including: - (1) Describe how additional funds would be used if additional funds become available - (2)Describe how services would be reduced due to a reduction of funds